Vitamin D deficiency

 In addition to bone and back pain, low vitamin D can also lead to aches and pains in the muscles.

-Are there any long term effects of low vitamin D?
+Long term effects of low vitamin D

-Yes.
 In the long term, a severe vitamin D deficiency may lead to chronic health problems.
 In children and adults, low vitamin D can cause bone deformities – in children, it can cause rickets, while in adults it can cause a similar condition known as osteomalacia (soft bones).

 The best sources of vitamin D are: